-(CNN)Before the world focuses on the Rio Olympics, another South American country will be dominating the news.
+(CNN)Before the world focuses on the Rio Olympics, another South American country will be making headlines.

 Nowhere will this patriotic fiesta be more frenetic than in Buenos Aires.

-Today's megalopolis of wide boulevards and neoclassical facades where ritzy colonial villas rub shoulders with modernist skyscrapers is the heart of the Argentinian nation.
+Today's megalopolis with wide boulevards and neoclassical facades where ritzy colonial villas rub shoulders with modernist skyscrapers is the heart of the Argentinian nation.

 Although it has a reputation as the Paris of Latin America, Buenos Aires is reasonably priced and a surprisingly good-value destination.